dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ### 1.2 - version numbers matter with threejs

 When I first wrote this post I was using r104 of threejs, and the last time I came around to do a little editing I was using r127 of threejs.
+I do not think much has changed with the box helper, and many of the other helpers for a long time, however many code breaking changes have been made with many other things in threejs between those two version numbers.

 ## 2 - Box helper basic example in threejs